- Send email

 Statistical Variance

 Information is also a measure of uncertainty.
 A common, if not the most common, measure of uncertainty for continuous variables is statistical variance.
 Like entropy, variance shares the property that the measure for a combination of two independent sources is the sum of the measures for the respective sources.
-More formally, given any two independent variables and A preference in entropy extension could be to match variance for continuous variables.
-This document considers the class of entropy extensions that align with variance for continuous variables.
+More formally, given any two independent variables and

 Mutual Information